-The Company has now assembled an exciting portfolio of mineral exploration projects in Australia.

-Securing these new tenements along with our current exploration projects, now provides the Company an exciting portfolio of early stage highly prospective opportunities.
-These projects have not benefited from modern exploration techniques, in an emerging area which has an established reputation as a world-class mineral province.
-We believe this will be an inflection point in our journey as an emerging explorer in this very exciting sector.
+The Company has over the last couple of years, assembled an exciting portfolio of mineral exploration projects in Australia.
+Securing these exploration projects, provides the Company with early stage highly prospective opportunities.
+These projects have not benefited from modern exploration techniques, in an emerging area which has an established reputation as a world-class mineral provinces.
+The Company looks forward to advancing these projects towards its objective of value creation.